Miami Vice (film): Retrospective reviews

 Director Harmony Korine cited Miami Vice as a major influence on his 2012 film Spring Breakers.
 "The reason I love [Mann's] movies, and that movie in particular," Korine said, "is I could feel the place.
 When I watch that film, I don't even pay attention to what they're saying or the storyline.
 I love the colors, I love the texture."

 Miami Vice was named the 95th best action film of all time in a 2014 Time Out poll of film critics, directors, actors and stunt actors.

+In July 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 286.

 Cast and crew response

-In subsequent years Michael Mann has made it clear that he considers Miami Vice to be the movie that "got away" — in large part because of the hastily revised ending.
+In subsequent years, Michael Mann made it clear that he considers Miami Vice to be the movie that "got away" — in large part because of the hastily revised ending, which moved the conclusion from an elaborate battle in Ciudad del Este to a smaller shootout in Miami based on an earlier version of the script.
 Speaking with New York magazine on the film's tenth anniversary, the director described his disappointment with the film: "I don't know how I feel about it.
 I know the ambition behind it, but it didn't fulfill that ambition for me because we couldn't shoot the real ending."

+Talking about the film again in 2023, Mann had a stronger positive view, remarking that he "loved the movie" while still criticizing the ending: "I would make the movie all over again.
+It doesn’t have its proper ending. [...] there’s a very different ending that belonged on that film.
+But no, there are parts of it — the whole Cuba interlude was fabulous."

 Colin Farrell was also not very fond of the movie: "I didn't like it so much — I thought it was style over substance and I accept a good bit of the responsibility.
 It was never going to be Lethal Weapon, but I think we missed an opportunity to have a friendship that also had some elements of fun."
+Regarding the cult following, Farrell later remarked: “It seems to have come around.
+People have told me it has an interesting second life.”